KK2082187/Geekster_SpringBoot/Ecommerce/Readme.md

 ### Service ###
 -getOrderByOrderId( )
+-To get all the order by orderId.

 -getUserByUserId( )
+-To get all the user by userId.

 -getProducts( )
+-To get all the product list.

 -deleteProduct( )
+-To delete the product from the table.

 ### Repository ###
 SQL code is written in the repository layer.